danielparkdp/Dataverse/README.md

 (Migrated code into this repo)

-To try out Dataverse, you can visit dataverse.fun and play!
+To try out Dataverse, you can visit www.dataverse.fun and play!

 ### General Design of Program: